NoxuuLab/All-Little-Victories/README.md

 "All Little Victories" is an digital storytelling project aimed at raising awareness of the human impact of geopolitical conflicts, with a specific focus on the experiences of children in war zones.
 This project is rooted in the following objectives:

 **Awareness and Empathy:** To shed light on the real-world implications of geopolitical events, particularly their effects on children.
-By providing an immersive experience combining text, images, and sounds, the project aims to foster empathy and understanding among users.
+The project aims to foster empathy and understanding among users.

 **Documentary Approach:** While the project is fictional, it draws heavily from real-life events and stories.
 Information and narratives are meticulously researched and sourced from traditional newspapers and channels.
 This approach ensures a grounded and authentic representation of the experiences of children affected by war.
 All the inspiratins are noter under references